Things to Know When Moving Furniture from State to State

 1. Plan.

 As soon as you find out about the move, get a checklist that covers all your bases.
-Most moving companies have information to help you plan (see this website).
+Most moving companies have information to help you plan.
 A spiral notebook is a good idea to hold your notes.
 Just punch holes in the info you collect and keep it in one place.

 2. Research.